A Commitment to Catholic Education

 In the years leading up to 1911, both religious congregations were committed to providing post-secondary opportunities to young women for teacher education and university degrees.
 As early as 1908, both congregations began requesting the affiliation of their Colleges along the same lines as St. Hilda’s Anglican Women’s College

-Sr. Irene Conroy (top) who, along with Sr. Perpetua Whalen inaugurated the request to undertake university teaching
+Sr. Irene Conroy (above left) who, along with Sr. Perpetua Whalen inaugurated the request to undertake university teaching

 The Sisters of St. Joseph provided accommodations for post-secondary women –students attending University and Normal School.
 Those in residence at St. Joseph’s lived on the top floor of the Motherhouse.